Xilinx/inference-server/docs/example_resnet50_python.rst

 The inference server binds its C++ API to Python so the Python usage and functions look similar to their C++ counterparts but there are some differences due to the available features in both languages.
 You can read the :ref:`C++ version of this example <example_resnet50_cpp:Running ResNet50 - C++>` to better compare these two.

-In the dev container, the Python library is automatically built and installed as part of the CMake build process.
-You may also install the Python library by installing a wheel.

 .. note::
     These examples are intended to demonstrate the API and how to communicate with the server.
     They are not intended to show the most optimal performance for each backend.